11.6 Translation, Pacing, and Review Routine

 Key Takeaways

-Last updated: May 2026
+Last updated: June 2026

 Putting the Skills Together

-Review Cycle
+The Review Cycle

 StepActionOutput

-1Check answerRight, wrong, or guessed
+1Check the answerRight, wrong, or guessed

-2Classify missSound, grammar, morphology, visual, pacing
+2Classify the missSound, grammar, morphology, visual, pacing, careless

-3State ruleOne plain-English sentence
+3State the ruleOne plain-English sentence

-4RepairTen focused original items
+4RepairTen focused original items on that exact rule

 Test Your Knowledge

-Practice-style rules: object-action-person order, -en marks plural, and color words follow nouns.
+Practice-style rules: object-action-person order, -en marks plural, color words follow nouns.
 If "dol" means tree, "kal" means blue, "talu" means sees, and "rin" is Rin, what best means "Rin sees the blue trees"?

 A